DR-skcet/Escalator_Fall_detection/README.md

 # CCTV_Fall_Detector

-Real-time Fall Detection and Gait Analysis of a Person unobtrusively using CCTV footage
+Real-time Fall Detection of a Person unobtrusively using CCTV footage